megazear7/inklify-io/src/partials/getting-started.md

-## Getting Started

-To setup Inklify to start using it to write books, run these commands and then open [localhost:3000](http://localhost:3000)
+Write books in mere minutes with Inklify.
+To get started, run these commands and then open [localhost:3000](http://localhost:3000)

 ```sh
 git clone https://github.com/megazear7/inklify.git